Configure allowed native apps

 ios"iOS": { "bundleIdentifier": "com.myorg.app" }

-We’ll use your project’s bundle identifier, which you can find under the “Identity” section of your app’s target file.
-It likely has reverse domain format, like “com.myorg.app”.
+Use your project's bundle identifier, which you can find under the Identity section of your app's target file.
+It uses reverse domain format, like com.myorg.app.

 Apple OAuth Client ID override

-If your application uses Apple as a social login method, you can specify a different client ID depending on which environment your application is running in.
-In order to use Apple login on an iOS app, the Client ID must be the Apple OAuth bundleId.
-All other platforms will require the Client ID to be the Identifier of the Sign in with Apple service.
+If your application uses Apple as a social login method, you can specify a different client ID depending on which environment your application runs in.
+To use Apple login on an iOS app, the Client ID must be the Apple OAuth bundleId.
+All other platforms require the Client ID to be the Identifier of the Sign in with Apple service.

-Copy your project’s bundle identifier, which you can find under the “Identity” section of your app’s target file.
-It likely has reverse domain format, like “com.myorg.app”.
+Copy your project's bundle identifier, which you can find under the Identity section of your app's target file.
+It uses reverse domain format, like com.myorg.app.

 Allowed URL schemes

-To use Openfort's social login flows (e.g. Apple, Google, etc.), you must register the URL scheme (e.g. myapp://) for your application with Openfort.
+To use Openfort's social login flows for Apple or Google, you must register the URL scheme for your application with Openfort, for example myapp://.

 To register your URL scheme, copy your application's URL scheme from app.json or app.config.ts and register it in the app client settings.

 First, register your URL scheme in your Xcode project.
-If you’re unsure how, you can follow these steps.
+If you're unsure how, follow these steps.
 Then, use the URL scheme you registered in the app client settings.

 Apple OAuth Client ID override

-If your application uses Apple as a social login method, you can specify a different client ID depending on which environment your application is running in.
-In order to use Apple login on an iOS app, the Client ID must be the Apple OAuth bundleId.
-All other platforms will require the Client ID to be the Identifier of the Sign in with Apple service.
+If your application uses Apple as a social login method, you can specify a different client ID depending on which environment your application runs in.
+To use Apple login on an iOS app, the Client ID must be the Apple OAuth bundleId.
+All other platforms require the Client ID to be the Identifier of the Sign in with Apple service.

-For non-web platforms, be sure to setup deeplinking with your allowed URL scheme.
+For non-web platforms, set up deep linking with your allowed URL scheme.